kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 >
 > dimensions can introduce non-uniqueness.

-## Reduce, or ideally remove, equations
+## Reduce or, ideally, remove equations

 As with text, the same goes with equations.
 For every equation that you decide to put on your slide, ask yourself: what story do I plan to convey with this equation?
 Will I have time to explain the equation and all its terms?
 (And if not, there's no reason to include the equation.)
 Equations that pop up on a slide for 30 seconds that you never elaborate on are just distractions.
 Chances are that your audience, instead of listening to what you have to say, will think: why did they include that equation? what do they want me to see in that equation? will I miss something important if I don't understand this equation?